museomix/museomix.org-v2/wp-content/plugins/acf-better-search/readme.txt

 = Do I need to add some arguments to my function to activate advanced search? =

-On search page everythings works automatically.
-For custom WP_Query loop also if you add [Search Parameter](https://codex.wordpress.org/Class_Reference/WP_Query#Search_Parameter).
+Everythings works automatically.
+For custom WP_Query loop and get_posts() function also if you add [Search Parameter](https://codex.wordpress.org/Class_Reference/WP_Query#Search_Parameter).

+= Whether the plugin works in the admin panel? =

+Yes.
+The plugin works same as for the search page.

 = In what fields does the plugin search? =

-Our plugin supports the following fields: Text, Text Area, Number, Email, Url, Wysiwyg Editor, Select, Checkbox and Radio Button.
+Our plugin supports the following fields: Text, Text Area, Number, Email, Url, File, Wysiwyg Editor, Select, Checkbox and Radio Button.
 All these fields may be located in both the Repeater or Flexible Content field.

 = How does searching for whole phrases? =